 Regulatory changes and emissions trading

 Climate change and decarbonisation are triggering several policy changes and in the coming years, we will see a complex and challenging regulatory framework emerge.
 These are some of the key issues the maritime industry will need to follow up on:

 - Emission trading schemes (ETS) are one of the policy tools increasingly being used to curb global carbon emissions in a cost-efficient way, and existing schemes, both in the EU and in other areas, are currently being expanded to cover also shipping.
-The EU Commission has announced that shipping will become part of the EU ETS from 2023/2024.
+The EU Emission Trading System will apply to shipping within the EU and for voyages to or from the EU from 2024.
 This Gard article gives an overview of what shipowners and charterers should start preparing for.
 To learn more about the BIMCO Emission Trading Scheme Allowances Clause, visit this Gard article.

 - The IMO has also implemented a number of measures to steer the industry towards decarbonisation, including the Energy Efficient Design Index (EEDI) and regulations for nitrogen oxides (NOx) and sulphur oxides (SOx).
 In 2021, the IMO also adopted changes to the Energy Efficiency Existing Ship Index (EEXI) and to the Carbon Intensity Indicator (CII).
 These changes are expected to enter into force in November 2022, and the requirements for EEXI and CII certification will come into effect from January 2023.
 This article provides further guidance on the EEXI regulations.
+This article provides information on the CII regulations.
 Regulatory hurdles relating to biofuels, and the steps recently taken by the IMO to solve this issue, are explained in this Gard article.